Shay-Robostrike1/student/hacks/background.md

   function startGameWorld() {
     if (imagesLoaded < 2) return;

-    class GameObject {
+    // Base object for things that appear in the game class GameObject {
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;